michaelburns/LaunchPad/README.md

 #### Planned Features
-* Define custom end users groups (Accounting, Business Departments)
+* Define custom end user roles (Exchange, Business Departments)
-* Publish scripts to end users
-* Dashboard for non-scripting end users to launch/schedule scripts they need
+* Publish scripts to dashboard for end users to launch/schedule scripts they need
 * Export and/or email script results
 * Email alerts on failures
 * Version Control